 Fees per session:

-Each session is 50 minutes' duration starting and finishing punctually.
 We meet at the same time and in the same place weekly.
-Clients pay in cash at the start of the session.
+Clients pay in cash at the start of sessions or by bank transfer.
 My cancellation policy is 48 hours' notice.

 My private practice is on the Barnes/Putney borders on a private road with easy, free parking.
 There is good public transport with rail links to Barnes station 7 minutes walk away, and the 22 bus stop on Putney Common, 5 minutes walk away.
 We are two minutes walk from the Upper Richmond Road with its regular bus services.